Pixel smartphones delivered with secret but inactive remote maintenance

 According to iVerify, once activated, the application downloads a configuration file via an insecure connection, which can result in system-level code being executed.
 The configuration file is retrieved from a domain hosted by AWS over unsecured HTTP, which leaves the configuration and the device vulnerable to malicious code, spyware and data wiping.

 The affected package is pre-installed in the firmware of Pixel devices.
-By default, the application is not active; however, as it is part of the firmware image, millions of phones could be running this app at system level.
+By default, the application is not active, but since it is part of the firmware image, millions of phones could be running this app at system level.
 Users cannot uninstall Showcase.apk themselves.
-An update that removes the inactive software is in the works, according to Verizon, and will be made available to "all affected OEM manufacturers".
-This raises the suspicion that phones other than Pixel phones are also equipped with the insecure application.
+According to Verizon, an update that removes the inactive software is in the works and will be made available to “all affected OEM manufacturers”.

 According to media reports, Showcase.apk comes from Smith Micro, a company that provides software for remote access, parental control and data erasure.
 "This is neither an Android platform nor a Pixel vulnerability," Google told Forbes.
 The app was developed for a demo function for stores of the US mobile phone provider Verizon, but is no longer in use.
 Both physical access to the device and the user's password are required to activate the app.